isabella232/sign-integrations.en/help/veeva/install.md

 ## Overview {#overview}

-This document explains how to establish integration of Adobe Sign with [!DNL [!DNL Veeva Vault]] platform. [!DNL [!DNL Veeva Vault]] is an Enterprise Content Management (ECM) platform built for life sciences.
+This document explains how to establish integration of Adobe Sign with [!DNL Veeva Vault] platform. [!DNL Veeva Vault] is an Enterprise Content Management (ECM) platform built for life sciences.
 A "Vault" is a content and data repository with typical usage for regulatory filings, research reporting, grants applications, general contracting, and more.
 A single enterprise can have multiple 'vaults' that need to be maintained separately.

 ## Configure [!DNL Veeva Vault]

-To configure [!DNL [!DNL Veeva Vault]] for integration with Adobe Sign, we create certain objects that help track the history of an agreement lifecycle in Vault.
+To configure [!DNL Veeva Vault] for integration with Adobe Sign, we create certain objects that help track the history of an agreement lifecycle in Vault.
 Admins need to create the following objects:

 * Signature
 * Signatory